 I rubbed my eyes to get a clearer look.
 It was not Wellington, but a cat!
-The cat had finished the milk which Prasanna had kept for me; I had been so busy in planning a strategy for the battle that I had not noticed the cat's act.
+The cat had finished the milk, which Prasanna had kept for me; I had been so busy planning a strategy for the battle that I had not noticed the cat's actions.
 The feline beauty, satisfied with the world after consuming the milk, was now announcing its pleasure by sweetly calling out, "Mew".
-I cannot say whether the "Mew" had a tinge of sarcasm in it but I felt it was telling me, "I have drunk your milk; what do you have to say?"
+I cannot say whether the "Mew" had a tinge of sarcasm in it, but I felt it was telling me, "I have drunk your milk; what do you have to say?"

 What could I say?
 The milk did not belong to me.
 The milk belonged to Mangala; Prasanna had milked her.
-Thus, if I claimed any right over the milk then the cat, too, had an equal right.
+Thus, if I claimed any right over the milk, then the cat, too, had an equal right.
 I could not be angry.
-But there is an age-old custom: If a cat drinks milk, it has to be chased away.
+But there is an age-old custom: If a cat drinks milk, it must be chased away.
 I could not go against that custom; else I would be a blot on humanity.
 Besides, if I did not chase her away, it was likely that the cat might ridicule Kamalakanta as a coward among her feline friends.
-It was, therefore, imperative for me to act in the proper manner.
+It was, therefore, imperative for me to act correctly.
 I put aside the hookah, found myself a broken stick after considerable search, and dashed towards the cat.

 Some useful links for